 Two new scalability dimension types: priority dimension and region-of-interest (or special region) dimension.

+(Note: this revision simplifies the syntax for describing default dependency)

 Introduction

 In the last meeting, a reserved_zero_6bits element is reserved in the NAL unit header to indicate scalable layers of a bitstream of the extension spec [1].
 Also, two initial approaches for representing scalable layers are provided in JCTVC-J1007 [2].
 In this contribution, some improvements and modifications to the Video parameter set of the High Efficiency Video Coding (HEVC) text specification draft version 8 [1] and the base-line approaches of JCTVC-J1007 [2] are proposed to improve the operation of bitstream extraction.
 The list of proposed items includes: